Top Things to Do in Australia

 What Is Australia's Signature Food or Cuisine?

-Meat pies, fish and chips, and lamingtons (sponge cake with chocolate and coconut) are traditional, but modern Australian cuisine blends Asian, Mediterranean, and Indigenous ingredients, think kangaroo, barramundi, bush tomatoes, and finger limes.
-Sydney and Melbourne have excellent dining scenes; try a Modern Australian tasting menu or a casual beachside cafe for smashed avocado and flat whites.
+Meat pies, fish and chips, and lamingtons (sponge cake with chocolate and coconut) are traditional.
+But modern Australian cuisine blends Asian, Mediterranean, and Indigenous ingredients, think kangaroo, barramundi, bush tomatoes, and finger limes.
+Sydney and Melbourne have excellent dining scenes.
+Try a Modern Australian tasting menu or a casual beachside cafe for smashed avocado and flat whites.

 Where Exactly Is the Great Barrier Reef Marine Park?